Mobile – A Christmas Carol 20242024-10-29T12:26:34+00:00

 “The warehouse was a tumble-down old house, abutting of course on the river, and literally overrun with rats.
 Its wainscoted rooms, and its rotten floors and staircase, and the old grey rats swarming down in the cellars, and the sound of their squeaking and scuffling coming up the stairs.
 The dirt and decay of the place, rise up visibly before me, as if I were there again.” ~ Dickens

-“I never afterwards forgot, I never shall forget, I never can forget, that my mother left me there.”
+Years later, Dickens recalled: “I never afterwards forgot, I never shall forget, I never can forget, that my mother was warm for my being sent back”.

 Eventually, Charles was sent to Wellington House Academy where much of the desultory teaching, poor discipline punctuated by the headmaster’s sadistic brutality, seedy ushers and general run-down atmosphere, are embodied in David Copperfield.